Authored by the expert who managed and guided the team behind the Japan Property Pack

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-6) Properties in Yokohama will increase in value as the city boosts its international business and cultural appeal
+6) Yokohama property values will rise as the city boosts its international business and cultural appeal

 In 2023, property prices in Yokohama jumped by 42.5%, especially for new condos.